DannyBimma/ansi-c/README.md

 ## The Book
 "The (ANSI) C Programming language" is in my opinion, the one true Holy Bible for writing C. It's so well written, that I've been struggling to make it past the 2nd chapter because I can't refrain from re-reading it.
-So if you've picked it up as programmer, you've made a based decision that can only lead to making you better.
+So if you've picked it up to learn programming, then you've made a decision that can only be described as based!
+And I hope this repo helps 🥹